Skip to main content

 Install the Extension

-Option 1: VS Code Marketplace (Easiest)
+Option 1: VS Code Marketplace (Recommended)

 1. Open VS Code

-2. Press Ctrl+Shift+X (Extensions panel)
+2. Press Ctrl+Shift+X to open Extensions panel

 3. Search for "Forge Code"